 Permanent Fund - Pursuant to City Charter, Council may annually appropriate up to 1.5% of the Permanent Fund for any purpose.
-This figure currently totals \$3.8 million.
-Council has articulated that this appropriation will be reflected in the 2022 Budget, and set aside for funding of Major Maintenance priorities in the Spring, at which time it may be specifically distributed among approved projects at the discretion of Council.
+This figure currently totals \$4.2 million.
+Council has articulated that this appropriation will be reflected in the 2023 Budget, and set aside for funding of bonded indebtedness specific to the Sewer Force Main bond.